kostasx/animate-css-optim/README.md

 ## License
 Animate.css is licensed under the MIT license. (http://opensource.org/licenses/MIT)

+## CHANGELOG

+0.1.1 	Adding support for [wow](http://mynameismatthieu.com/WOW/) plugin which dynamically adds the .animated class on the elements.

+0.1.0 	Initial commit and first tests.

 ## TO DO

 + Add support for reading local files using `fs`.